Troll farm: Malaysia

 In 2022, Meta Platforms announced that it has removed hundreds of Facebook and Instagram accounts that were directly linked with the Royal Malaysia Police (RMP), as they were used as part of a troll farm to disseminate propaganda and manipulate public discourse about the Malaysian police and the government.
 Meta added that such actions were against its policy of "coordinated inauthentic behaviour".

 Nicaragua

 In November 2021, Facebook reported that it closed accounts, groups and pages in Facebook and Instagram linked to a troll farm operated by the Sandinista National Liberation Front, the ruling party in Nicaragua.

 Philippines

 The Philippines has been called "patient zero in the global disinformation epidemic."
 Studies into the country's troll farms found that political campaigns pay trolls $1,000 to $2,000 per month to create multiple fake social media accounts to post political propaganda and attack critics.
-The political campaign of President Rodrigo Duterte has spent $200,000 to hire online trolls, according to one study.
+A 2017 study found that the political campaign of President Rodrigo Duterte had spent $200,000 to hire online trolls.
 Duterte admitted to hiring trolls for his 2016 political campaign.

 Since then, trolling behaviour supportive of Duterte has been traced back to taxpayer-funded government institutions.